Developmental Vision Evaluation

 Developmental Vision EVALUATION INCLUDES

-- Eye Teaming (Binocular Vergence) Testing – A measurement of coordination and convergence of the two eyes.
+- Binocular Vergence (Eye Teaming) Testing – A measurement of convergence, ranges of fusion and coordination of the two eyes working together.

-- Eye Focusing (Accommodation) Testing – A measurement of automatic eye focusing relating to the clarity of near vision and near visual attention.
+- Accommodation (Eye Focusing) Testing – A measurement of eye focusing relating to the clarity of near vision and near visual attention and looking near to far.

 - Visual Discrimination – The ability to see likes from differences.